nuxodin/jema.js/README.md

 # jema.js
-JSONSchema validator for deno and the browser
+JSON Schema validator for ***deno*** and ***browsers***

+| JSON Schema is the leading standard for validating and describing data.
+It is platform-independent and simplifies the automation of validation, documentation, and processing of data.

 ## Features